ethereum/EIPs/SIPS/sip-35.md

  - Requires permision on sETH to mint directly. (upgrade to sETH required)
  - Ownable, Pausable
  - Configuration
-   - interestRate: If updated, all outstanding loans will pay this iterest rate in  on closure of the loan.
+   - interestRate: If updated, all outstanding loans will pay this interest rate in  on closure of the loan.
 Default 5%
    - issueLimit: Maximum amount of sETH that can be issued by the EtherCollateral contract.
 Default 5000
    - issuanceRatio: Collaterization ratio.
 Default 150%
    - issueFeeRate: Minting for creating the loan.
 Default 50 bips.